k-macmillan/RoboticsHW/HW5/index.rst

 mandate the use of a *model*.
 Enter `Kalman`_-`Takens`_ (KT).
 Why would we need a model-free version of a Kalman Filter?
 Because sometimes you cannot model an environment, such as when it is dynamic.
 There is also the matter of robustness.
-As explained earlier EKF can simply break apart in some cases.
+As explained earlier, EKF can simply break apart in some cases.

 ..
 I can't figure out how to get a hyphen allowed by rst
 .. _Kalman: